 - meets the labeling requirement, and

-- is present on this list of registered brands (PDF).
+- is present on a list of Registered Brands in Compliance in Maine.

 Some brands may not be registered because a manufacturer is unaware of its responsibility.
-Please inform such manufacturers that they need to register in order for their products to be sold into Maine.
+Please inform such manufacturers that they need to register with DEP for their products to be sold in Maine.
 Some manufacturers are aware they are in violation and have failed to comply.
-DEP prioritizes enforcement of the sales ban on the following brands: DO NOT SELL (PDF).
+DEP prioritizes enforcement of the sales ban on such companies and lists them on a Do Not Sell list.

-To receive emails alerting you to changes to our Do Not Sell and Compliance lists, please email e-waste staff at email@example.com.
+To obtain the Do Not Sell and Compliance lists, and to receive emails alerting you to changes in the lists, please email firstname.lastname@example.org.

-Maine’s Electronic Waste Law sets up an EPR system to facilitate the recycling of Covered Electronic Devices from Covered Entities.
+Maine’s E-Waste Law sets up an Extended Producer Responsibility system to facilitate the recycling of Covered Electronic Devices from Covered Entities.
 The definition of Covered Electronic Devices (CED) includes televisions, portable DVD players, game consoles, computer monitors, laptops, tablets, e-readers, 3D printers, desktop and portable printers, digital picture frames, and other visual display devices with screens of at least 4 inches measured diagonally and one or more circuit boards.
 Covered Entities are households, NGOs with 100 or fewer employees, k-12 schools, and businesses with 100 or fewer employees, so products designed for use by businesses are included in the law.

 Maine law requires three things of CED manufacturers (defined as the brand owner or, if the brand owner has no U.S. presence, the first U.S. importer of the device):

-- that they affix a permanent label to each device identifying the manufacturer;
+- affix a permanent label to each device identifying the manufacturer;

-- that they register annually and pay an annual registration fee; and
+- register annually and pay an annual registration fee; and

-- that they pay for recycling costs associated with their products.
+- pay for recycling costs associated with their products.

-Registrations: First registrations are due before a manufacturer begins sales of a product into Maine; if companies are selling online or into the U.S., units could be being sold or resold into Maine.
+Registrations: Manufacturers must register with Maine DEP before offering a CED for sale in or into Maine; if companies are selling online or into the U.S., a CED could be sold or resold into Maine.
 Companies must re-register by April 1 each year thereafter.
 Annual registration includes the reporting of total national sales data: all sales of covered products, regardless of where in the US they were sold or who bought them.
 Registration fees are either $3000, $750, or $0 depending on a manufacturer's market share.
 Register by filling out our registration form (PDF) and returning it to Maine DEP.
 Manufacturers can also fill out the optional credit form, which could result in lower recycling costs (see recycling costs discussion below).
 We also accept registrations via the ERCC portal (off-site), which streamlines registration in multiple states.

 Recycling: The Maine program uses state approved consolidators (PDF) to collect, sort, and, often, recycle electronics, so manufacturers are not required to make these arrangements.